-- Signals the process instance. - Returns a JaxbGenericResponse indicating whether or not the operation has succeeded. - The proclnstld component of the URL must conform to the following regex: [0-9]+ - This operation takes a signal and a event query parameter. - The signal parameter value is used as the name of the signal.
+- · Signals the process instance. - Returns a JaxbGenericResponse indicating whether or not the operation has succeeded. - Notes: - The proclinstid component of the URL must conform to the following regex: [0-9]+ - Parameters: This operation takes a signal and a event query parameter. - The signal parameter value is used as the name of the signal.
 This parameter is required. - The event parameter value is used as the value of the event.
 This value may use the number query parameter syntax described above.

-[GET] /runtime/{deploymentId}/process/instance/{procInstId}/variables
+[GET] /runtime/{deploymentId}/process/instance/{procInstId}/variable/{varName}

-- Gets the list of process variables in a process instance. - Returns a JaxbVariablesResponse - The proclinated component of the URL must conform to the following regex: [0-9]+
+- Returns the value of a process variable in a process instance. - Either the variable object instance itself is returned or, if the variable is a primitive, the variable value wrapped in simple class which is returned. - Notes: - The proclnstld component of the URL must conform to the following regex: [0-9]+